els285/HEPDash/README.md

 Generate and deploy a HEP-Dash app using ROOT TTrees!
 HEP-Dash automatically handles the histogram construction, projection and rendering.

+Pass any number of ROOT files with specified TTrees

+There are several varieties of
+* General - App will diplay histograms for each branch common to all the ROOT TTrees given.
+* Preset - App will display (pT,eta,phi,E) histograms for electron, muon and jet objects.
+* Specific - App will display histograms specified by the user.

 ## From Histograms